credativ/icingaweb2-module-azure/doc/02-ImportSource.md

 of the resource groups to be imported here.
 Make shure, you split these with a single space.

-**HTTP Proxy** is the URL of a http proxy obviously.
+**Proxy URL** is the URL of a http proxy obviously.
 It could be like http://example.com:port.
 For details on this look into the php-curl documentation as this goes straight forward into the curl request setup as parameter CURLOPT_PROXY.

+**Request timeout** is the timeout for an individual API request in seconds.
+This timeout starts running after the connection was established.

+**Connection Timeout** in secondes is the time, the curl library waits to reach the remote API endpoint.
+If it times out, the request will be canceled and an error will be raised/logged.

 You can click on the **Preview** tab of the importer to see a fast preview query like this: